-The Compensation Committee periodically reviews the compensation practices at these peer companies to inform the committee's decision-making process and to assist in setting total compensation levels that it believes are reasonably competitive.
+The Compensation Committee periodically reviews the compensation practices at these peer companies to inform the Committee's decisions and to assist in setting total compensation levels that it believes are reasonably competitive as compared to a range around the market median.
 Although the practices at the other companies represent useful guidelines, the Compensation Committee does not rely solely on the peer group data in making its individual compensation determinations.
-Rather, the Compensation Committee also takes into account various factors such as our performance within the peer group, the unique characteristics of the individual's position, internal equity and any succession and retention considerations.
+Rather, the Compensation Committee also takes into account various factors such as individual performance, the unique characteristics of the individual's position, internal equity and any succession and retention considerations.
 The Compensation Committee exercises discretion in setting individual executive compensation packages so that they appropriately reflect the value and expected contributions of each executive.